justinlietz93/pAI_Lang/README.md

 The blockchain acts as a decentralized ledger for resource contributions, parameter updates, and reward tokens.
 A Web3 identity system ensures each node has a wallet or identity to receive compensation for contributed compute cycles.
-Smart contracts define the rules of training tasks, gating of model parameters, staked resources, and consensus logic.
+Smart contracts define the rules of training tasks, gating of model parameters, staked resources, and consensus logic.<br>

 Compute & Networking Fabric

 A specialized P2P networking layer handles tasks like sub-graph distribution, partial parameter updates, or small data chunks.